designedmind/2017/multiple-drafts-dennett-non-monotonic.md

 Consider the figure on the left below, which shows the transition between the green spots and the blue spots.
 (The last green spot and the first blue spot are shown.)
-Given that the viewer sees a continuously moving spot, when does the colour change seem to occur?
+Given that the subject reports seeing a continuously moving spot, when does the colour change seem to occur?

 | Shown         | Reported      |
 |--------------:|--------------:|